Tarpon Springs Municipal Marina

 We took a drive to see the small towns of Dunedin and Gulfport, both filled with charm and right on the Gulf.
 Dunedin is a charming, small town named by two early Scottish settlers.
 Dunedin is the Scottish Gaelic word for Edinburgh.

 Gulfport is an adorable little beach town, and it’s super colorful buildings and gardens give it a funky vibe!
-There was a market lining the main street of Gulfport the day we visited.
+There was a great market lining the main street of Gulfport the day we visited.
 We enjoyed the various vendors and their food and wares, making a few purchases before having a delicious lunch at Stella’s (FYI, Stella was a former Nun).

 There were a number of other Looper boats in Clearwater, and we had a fun group for “Docktails” before we left with the crews of In-Vince-Ible (Sarah & Harlan), Apres Sail (Kathleen and Michael), Alcyone (Patty and Todd) and Saltaire (Deb, John, Cheeto and family).